Bending Oaks offers a traditional high school program in a small

 high school, and off to college.
 Contact

 the school to discuss your situation.
-Enrolling now for Summer 2015 & Fall 2015
+Late enrollment is available!

 Part of our success at Bending Oaks is small classes.
 Within our daily format, teachers have the ability to help students one-on-one, as needed.
 Students interact with others in their own age group, creating a sense of belonging.
 Our program provides individual teacher attention, while incorporating the sharing of student ideas, in a small group setting.
 Learn more.